Ashok0/EnderalVREssentials/README.md

 [**Immersive Draw Sheathe Sounds v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/44992?tab=files): This improves the Draw/Sheathe sounds for use in VR.

+[**JS Purses and Septims SE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/37306?tab=files): A complete re-creation of Septims, Coin Purses and Coin Piles.

+[**VR Refit - JS Purses and Septims Resized v1.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/49850?tab=files): A VR mod for smaller coins, coin purses, and coin piles from JS Purses and Septims.
+It also patches the invisible coin purse drop sound bug.

+[**JS Instruments of Skyrim SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/51959?tab=files): A complete remake of the Lute, Flute & Drum.
+Comes in 2k and 4k versions.

 [**Basic Dining Set Replacer 1k v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/30055?tab=files): A mod that replaces the dining set we often see in farmhouses or taverns in skyrim.

 [**Noble Skyrim FULL PACK Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
 Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.